 Once you’ve created a new document, you can create new layers to work on.
-There are different ways to create a new layer, but the easiest and quickest way is simply to click on the plus icon on the Layers palette to add a new layer.
+There are different ways to create a new layer, but the easiest and quickest way is simply to click on the plus icon on the Layers panel.

 Now you can add objects to the new layer.
 For example, I selected the Type Tool, clicked on the canvas, and typed PhotoshopBuzz.
 Notice that the layer name changed to PhotoshopBuzz and the layer became a text layer.

-Then I selected the Triangle Tool from the toolbar and created a triangle.
+Then I selected the Triangle Tool from the toolbar to make a triangle.
 You’ll see a shape layer called Triangle 1 in the Layers Palette.

 Note: I didn’t add a new layer, because when you add content to the canvas, it automatically becomes a layer.